Degrees and Programs Main Menu

 : : and U.S. Customs Southeast Laboratory

-The location of AASU in Savannah provides many opportunities for internships in laboratories and industries.
+The location of Armstrong in Savannah provides many opportunities for internships in laboratories and industries.
 The Department is housed in the new Science Center, a state-of-the-art science facility.
 At-large membership in the Society of Physics Students (the Student Affiliate of APS) is possible and strongly encouraged for students to keep abreast of recent developments and career opportunities in physics.
 A nationally recognized American Chemical Society Student Affiliate Chapter and a Student Engineering Society provide the opportunity for students to form friendships and gain valuable experience in extracurricular activities.
-Armstrong Atlantic is a medium size university where academics are the top priority.
+Armstrong is a medium size university where academics are the top priority.
 Small classes taught by competent, dedicated professors provide an excellent academic environment.

 Course of Study